-2 other major broader Indexes - S&P500, and an all country world theme are removed here as noted for better visual clarity (keeping just Dow).
-As we see, all 2010-2019 was tough for energy: an independent ECO tracker at start of 2010 was at 55: it ended 2019 at 34 so down.
+2 other broader Indexes - S&P500 and an all country world theme are removed here as noted for better clarity (keeping just Dow).
+As we see, all 2010-2019 was tough for energy: an independent ECO tracker at start of 2010 was at 55: it had ended 2019 at 34 so down.
 An independent global NEX tracker in 2010 was at 16: it ended 2019 at 14, down.
 Tough for dirty energy; and for clean energy.
-Tough even for global energy big caps, shown next.
+Tougher though for the global dirty energy big caps.

-Notably, clean energy had done 'best' in 2020/2021.
-Solar-alone, & clean new energy innovation NEX were the most positive of these 5 themes last 10 years, up near +400% and near +200%.
-NEX light blue, and excellent solar-only basket rise above.
-ECO in darker blue fell hard 2021/2022 - but still here well up - as too is active alternative energy.
-All good versus fossils!
-A tale of 2 cities, Past 10 Years: there were first Big Declines in Dirty energy vs Clean that was Up varied degrees.
-Until of course 2021/2022 reversal: for gains in oil & gas - as clean then plummeted.
+Notably, clean energy had done 'best' in 2020.
+Solar-alone, & clean new energy innovation NEX were the most positive of the 5 themes then last 10 years, up near +400% and near +200%.
+These clean themes were relatively strong - versus fossils!
+Even vs. major Indexes.
+That was a tale of 2 cities, Past 10 Years: there were first Big Declines in Dirty energy - vs Clean that was Up varied degrees.
+Until of course 2021/2022 reversal: for brief gains in oil & gas - as clean then plummeted.
 And anyway those gains for clean could all evaporate tomorrow!
-As time rolls on, good times/tough times for green Indexes may begin telling a new story.
+As time rolls on, good times or tough times for green Indexes may begin telling a new story.
 Depending on how each is defined.
-As shown next, just how a theme like NEX captures global new energy, the theme's definition, is no backroom matter; it's very consequential.
+As shown next, just how a theme like NEX captures global new energy, How the theme's defined, is no backroom matter; it's very consequential.